MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 *`bRefCount`*\
 For out-of-process connections, this parameter must be `TRUE`, and indicates that creating the connection should cause the reference count of *`pUnkSink`* to be decremented.

-For in-process connections, `TRUE` indicates that creating the connection should cause the reference count of *`pUnkSink`* to be decremented. `FALSE` indicates that the reference count should not be decremented.
+For in-process connections, `TRUE` indicates that creating the connection should cause the reference count of *`pUnkSink`* to be decremented. `FALSE` indicates that the reference count shouldn't be decremented.

-**Warning**: In general, it cannot be predicted which connections are in-process and which connections are out-of-process, so it is recommended to always set this parameter to `TRUE`.
+**Warning**: In general, it can't be predicted which connections are in-process and which connections are out-of-process, so it is recommended to always set this parameter to `TRUE`.

 *`dwCookie`*\
 The connection identifier returned by ``AfxConnectionAdvise``.